Governor Phil Scott announced the creation of the Vermont Climate Action Commission (VCAC) on July 20, 2017.

 - Kristin Carlson, Green Mountain Power, representing energy utilities

-- Mary Sprayregen, Vermont Energy Investment Corporation, representing the energy efficiency sector
+- Mary Sprayregen, Vermont Energy Investment Corporation, representing the energy efficiency sector (during a period of personal leave, Jennifer Wallace-Brodeur represented Ms. Sprayregen on the Commission)

 - Johanna Miller, Vermont Natural Resources Council, representing a statewide environmental organization